salomaaharri/Capstone-AIML-salomaa/README.md

 #### **Data Engineering**

-To enhance the dataset for ML modeling, I performed several engineering steps (dataengineered.py)):
+To enhance the dataset for ML modeling, I performed several engineering steps:

 - **Feature Generation**: I created temporal features using rolling statistics (mean, standard deviation, minimum, and maximum) over different time windows, along with lagged features to capture previous states of sensors.
 - **Rate of Change**: Calculating the rate of change for sensor readings added another layer of information, potentially indicative of emerging failures.

 #### **Data Scaling**

 Normalization was crucial for the LSTM model's performance.
-I scaled the sensor data to a \[0, 1\] range using MinMaxScaler, ensuring that the LSTM inputs were appropriately normalized to facilitate efficient training and prediction accuracy. (scalersave.py)
+I scaled the sensor data to a \[0, 1\] range using MinMaxScaler, ensuring that the LSTM inputs were appropriately normalized to facilitate efficient training and prediction accuracy.

 #### **Anomalies Detection**

-I also applied few techniques to detect are anomalies in the dataset using isolation_forest.py approach
+I also applied few techniques to detect are anomalies in the dataset using isolation_forest approach

 #### **Heatmap and correlation**

-I also applied few techniques to visualize data correlation heatmap and feature correlation vs machine_status (correlection.py and heatmap.py)
+I also applied few techniques to visualize data correlation heatmap and feature correlation vs machine_status (correlection and heatmap)

 ### Model Development and Training